STMicroelectronics/STM32CubeH7RS/Projects/STM32H7S78-DK/Applications/ROT/STiROT_Appli/README.md

 ### <b>How to use it ?</b>

-This project is targeted to boot through <b>STiROT boot path</b>.

-<u>Before compiling the project, you should first:</u>

-- <u>update the environment variables</u> with your own paths (located in ../../../ROT_Provisioning/env.bat)
-- <u>start the provisioning process</u>.
-During the provisioning process, the linker files as well as the postbuild command of the project will be automatically updated.
+<u>Before compiling the project, you should first start the provisioning process</u>.
+During the provisioning process, the linker files

-The <b>provisioning process</b> (ROT_Provisioning/STiROT/provisioning.bat) is divided in 3 major steps:

-  - Step 0 : Preliminary stage

-     - OEMiLoader firmware generation:
-        - prebuild automatically updates:
-          - env.bat: to be usable then by the provisioning script
-          - stm32h7s7xx_flash.icf: to align size and offset on H7RS sector constraint (0x2000)

-  - Step 1 : Configuration management

-     - STiROT_Config.obk generation
-        - Pre-update with OEMiLoader dependencies
-        - From TrustedPackageCreator (OBkey tab in Security panel)
-     - DA_Config.obk generation with TrustedPackageCreator (OBkey tab in Security panel)
-     - Automatic update of the option bytes flash programming script with regards of the defined configuration
-     - Automatic update of the project files (.icf, .ewp) with regards of the defined configuration

-  - Step 2 : Image generation

-     - Code firmware image generation: automatically generated at the end of the project compilation (postbuild command of Project)

-  - Step 3 : Provisioning

-     - Programming the OBkeys
-     - Programming the option bytes
-     - Flashing the images (code, immutable Loader)
-     - Setting the product state
+will be automatically updated.

+Before starting the provisioning process, select the application project to use (application example or template), through stirot_boot_path_project variable in ROT_Provisioning/env.bat or env.sh.
+Then start provisioning process by running provisioning.bat (.sh) from ROT_Provisioning/STiROT, and follow its instructions.
+Refer to ROT_Provisioning/STiROT readme for more information on the provisioning process for STiROT boot path.

 If the product state is set to CLOSED, it is still possible to open the debug or to execute a full regression with the Debug Authentication feature.
 To do it, scripts (regression.bat & dbg_auth.bat) are available in the ROT_provisioning/DA folder.

-For more details, refer to Wiki article available here : https://wiki.st.com/stm32mcu/wiki/Category:Security

 After application startup, check in your "UART console" the menu is well displayed:
 ```